Here are our recommendations for things to do In Tubac AZ including: dining, lodging, history, and nearby attractions.

 This Fiesta celebrates the primary cultures that make up Southern Arizona: Tohono O'odham, Spanish, Mexican, Pasqua Yaqui, and Anglo.
 The weekend party features around fifty food and craft booths, continuous live entertainment, and children's activities each day.
 On Sunday, the day begins at 10:00 a.m. in front of the Visitor Center with a procession through the Fiesta grounds to the historic church, followed by a traditional Mariachi Mass in front of the church.
 The mission grounds and park are open throughout the weekend and admission is free.

-If you like staying at golf resorts, we recommend Tubac Golf Resort.
-It’s a little north of the Village.
+If you like staying at golf resorts, we highly recommend Tubac Golf Resort.
+It's one mile north of the Village.

 They have about everything you'd expect from a fine resort: 27 holes of gold, Spa, Restaurants, Tennis Court, Room Service, etc.